Use Your Smartphone to Pay the Rent!

-These days you can use your smartphone to pay for your morning coffee, your Friday night movie ticket or any number of other on-the-go purchases.
+You can use your smartphone to pay for all sorts of things: Your morning coffee, your Friday night movie ticket … and your rent?

 And while you’re at it, stop stressing over whether you or your roommate pays which apartment bills.
 You guessed it: there’s an app for that, too.